When bargain hunting U.S. industrials, best to tread lightly

 The forward price-earnings ratio of the industrial sector stands at 14.6, below the current 15.7 of the broad S&P 500, according to Thomson Reuters data.

 But the ratios vary widely within the sector.
-General Electric (GE.N) holds a forward PE of 17.1, while Delta Air Lines (DAL.N) has a low 8.6 ratio.
-Fastenal FAST.BJ which makes construction supplies such as screws and bolts holds a 20.1 forward PE.
+General Electric holds a forward PE of 17.1, while Delta Air Lines has a low 8.6 ratio.
+Fastenal which makes construction supplies such as screws and bolts holds a 20.1 forward PE.

 Jonathan Golub, chief U.S. market strategist at RBC Capital Markets in New York said in a recent note to clients that the forward price to earnings growth ratio for the sector stands at 2.2, a more expensive valuation than the 2.1 for the S&P 500.